welrok/welrok_local_api/source/en/mqtt.rst

 **MQTT**
 ========

-Starting from firmware version 2.4 there's a possibility to collect telemetry and manage some parameters via MQTT protocol.
+There's a possibility to collect telemetry and manage some parameters via MQTT protocol.
 MQTT server connection settings are available only via the device web-interface, which is available at its local IP address:

 ``Host``/``Port`` - IP address and port of the MQTT server